Beacon Fire Protection • Cumbria Fire Safety Training

 Working at an outdoor event or festival this summer?
 Here's the safety training your employer should have arranged Scheduled for: 2026-07-07 Awaiting Approval

-Thousands of temporary staff will work Cumbrian festivals this summer without basic fire safety or first aid training.
-The Health and Safety at Work Act 1974 doesn't make exceptions for pop-up sites or short contracts.
-If you're supplying crew for outdoor events, the duty to train them sits with you before they arrive on-site.
-We put together a full guide on what's actually required.
+Thousands of temporary staff will work Cumbria's festivals and outdoor events this July with no fire marshal or first aid training at all.
+The Health and Safety at Work Act 1974 applies on a muddy field the same way it applies in an office.
+If you're sending a crew on-site, the legal duty to train them sits with you, not the event organiser.
+We wrote a full guide covering what's required before your team arrives.
 Link in the comments.

 LinkedIn